-Te Raina Watego is a member of Scarred Tree Indigenous Ministries at St John’s Anglican Glebe and organiser of the 2019 Christianity and Treaty Conference TEAR had the opportunity to support.
+Te Raina Watego is a member of Scarred Tree Indigenous Ministries at St John’s Anglican Glebe and organiser of the 2019 Christianity and Treaty Conference which Tearfund had the opportunity to support.
 She shares some personal reflections on Treaty and provides a challenge for us to use our voices.

 I was thirteen when I won a speech competition on sovereignty.
 My Maori mother helped me craft it so in many ways, it was her voice that others heard.
 She raised me to believe my tino rangatiratanga or sovereignty came from being Maori, her Tuwharetoa people and our lands.
 My identity was profoundly shaped by this belief; my sovereignty is essential to my being.
 So when I came to Australia, it resonated when my Aboriginal brothers and sisters talked about their ongoing connection to land.